onnx/working-groups/safety-related-profile/meetings/numerical_issues/slides-06-11.md

 # Is numerical accuracy a problem for us?
 ## Reproducibility
 - Reproducibility (weak)
-  - For an implementation complying with the MLMD, all executions of the same inference (same inputs) shall provide the same output.
+  - Complying with MLMD ensures that all executions of the same inferences (same inputs) on the same platform provide the same outputs.
 - Reproducibility (strong)
-  - For all implementations complying with the the MLMD, all executions of the same inference (same inputs) shall provide the same outputs
+  - Complying with MLMD ensures that all executions of the same inferences (same inputs) on all implementations provide the same outputs.

 ---
 # Is it a new problem?